adamswbrown/adambrowndotcloud/README.md

 ## Overview

 This site is built using [Hugo](https://gohugo.io/) and the [Toha theme](https://github.com/hugo-toha/toha).
-It includes various features such as a blog, portfolio, and notes section, all of which can be configured via the `hugo.yaml` file.
+It includes various features such as a blog, portfolio, and notes section, all of which can be configured via the `hugo.yaml` file

 ## Features